 |Model B||1986-1993||None or PM1||A nice upgrade over the old A, with an enclosed flywheel.
 No drag adjustment.|

-|Model C||1993-2003||PM1 or PM2||Not the newest tech but still a good upgrade over the B. Adjustable drag.
+|Model C||1993-2003||PM1 or PM2||Introduced some modern parts that are used in later models as well.
+Adjustable drag.
 A good choice if you can’t find a D.|

-|Model D||2003-present||PM3, PM4|
+|Model D||2003-2021||PM3, PM4|

-|Model E||2006-present||PM5||Similar to D. It is raised up higher off the ground for immobile users and built heavier to compensate so that it remains stable.|
+|Model E||2006-2021||PM5||Similar to D. It is raised up higher off the ground for immobile users and built heavier to compensate so that it remains stable.|

 The performance monitor (PM) is what they call the electronic display that keeps track of your distance, speed and other stats.